jcolla-holla/coronavirus_tracker/README.md

 ## Background

 Coronavirus reverberates through news cycles around the world, with varying levels of concern from utter hysteria to total indifference.
-The goal of this project, Coronavirus Tracker, is to provide a data-centric, interactive overview of the coronavirus spread to counter narratives that are not based in fact/numbers.
+The goal of this project, *Coronavirus Tracker*, is to provide a data-centric, interactive overview of the coronavirus spread to counter narratives that are not based in fact/numbers.

 ## Data Source